When in Rome wants to show the UK how to enjoy wine like the Italians do – in a more social, healthy and environmentally sustainable way.

 The problem with single use glass bottles

-Each year, around 1.2 billion bottles of wine are sold in the UK and virtually none are reused.
+Each year 1.8 billion bottles of wine are imported into the UK and virtually none are reused.
 The problem is this:

 Single use wine bottles – it takes over 4 kWh of electricity just to make one new bottle, that’s enough to power your TV for a month